Dictionary: letter T

 - What good is money, if it is cornered by a few and does not trickle down to the needy?

 - The results began to trickle in throughout Friday afternoon.

 - Stress and anxiety can trigger off many beauty problems, like acne, hair loss and dandruff.

 - When ready, let it stand for a bit and then tuck in and enjoy.

-When you tuck somebody in, you make a child comfortable in bed by adjusting
+2 adjust [tuck someone in] make a child comfortable in bed by adjusting the blankets

 - I used to tuck her in every night with her favorite blanket.

 - He was offered an excellent job in Canada, but he turned it down because he didn't want to leave France.

 - Simon asked Lucy to marry him but she turned him down.

 - It's hard to turn down an invitation like that.